mystikonetwork/mystiko-core/packages/mystiko-client/docs/tutorials/tutorial01.md

 Then use `ctrl-D` to exit the editor mode.

 ### Import the library
-After your `babel-node` successfully being installed, you could import the library like this:
+After your successfully build the package, you could import the library like this:

 ```javascript
 var mystiko = require('./build/mystiko.cjs').default